GEOLYTIX/xyz/TESTING.md

 * `assertNoDuplicates(callback, errorMessage, message)` 👬
   * Asserts that there are no duplicates in a provided array.

-### Test Output Control

-Codi v0.0.47 features:

-* `--quiet`: Shows only test failures (recommended for CI/CD pipelines)
-* Default mode: Shows all test results with colorful output

 ## Best Practices

-1. Maintain parallel structure between source and test directories
+* Maintain parallel structure between source and test directories
-2. Use descriptive test names
+* Use descriptive test names
-3. One describe per test suite
+* One describe per test suite
-4. Group related tests in the same describe block
+* Group related tests in the same describe block
-5. Use test bundles for reusable configurations
+* Use test bundles for reusable configurations
-6. Keep tests focused and isolated
+* Keep tests focused and isolated
-7. Use `--quiet` flag in CI/CD pipelines. (can also be used on other test fuctions).
+* Use `--quiet` flag in CI/CD pipelines. (can also be used on other test fuctions).

 ## Common Issues and Solutions